ConocoPhillips SPIRIT of Conservation 2023 Request for Proposals

 FUNDING AVAILABILITY AND MATCH

-Approximately $1.1 million in grant funding is available under this funding opportunity in 2022.
-Grant awards will typically range from $50,000 to $250,000, with an estimated average grant size of approximately $150,000.
+Approximately $1.1 million is expected to be available for grant awards in 2023.
+Grant awards will typically range from $50,000 to $275,000.
 Funded projects should be completed within three years following finalization of a grant agreement.

 To be eligible, matching contributions must be: